Maximilian-Fuchs/stat-ml/random_notes/edge_sdn_paper_notes.md

 **Request-routing**

-The PoPs described in the Espresso paper(§) use [DNS Request-routing](#CDN Request-routing).
+The PoPs described in the Edge Fabric paper(§) use [DNS Request-routing](#CDN Request-routing).
 A load balacer decides based on user-sided connectivity measurements which PoP to route the request to.
 Usually a user network will contain to a single PoP during one day.

 ---